Blue Chair: Release

 This new recording of "Blue Chair" was released as a single in January 1987.
 The single did not reverse Costello's commercial fortunes, only reaching number 94 on the UK charts.
 This version would appear on the rarities album Out of Our Idiot later that same year, as well as on later expanded editions of Blood & Chocolate.

 Critical reception

 "Blue Chair" has received critical acclaim since its release.
-Barry Gutman of the East Coast Rocker described the song as "poppy" in an 1986 article, noting that the song was reminiscent of Costello's 1979 album Armed Forces.
+Barry Gutman of the East Coast Rocker described the song as "poppy" in a 1986 article, noting that the song was reminiscent of Costello's 1979 album Armed Forces.
 Retrospectively, David Gorman of Trunkworthy praised the song as one he could "listen to a dozen times in a row," singling out the single rerecording as his preferred version, asserting that it features "the best singing the man has ever done."
 Diffuser.fm cited the song as an example of "pretty melodic stuff" on Blood & Chocolate, while Stereogum named it one of the "sneering gems" on the album.